venkatreddysangita/venkatpublicrepo/README.md

 - Sharepoint permission can be managed on the security role level and hence it satisfies the requirement of followup entity having the documents access
 - Have used Power automate cloud flows instead of plugin for the creation of followup entity records to avoid unnecessary coding.
 The same scenario can be done using plugin
 - During testing, please note the security roles assigned to a user directly and inherited through the team's security roles have an affect on the access.
 Example - USer A has CS Agent role and also part of Escalation Team
+- All the requirements can be tested by assigning the relevant security roles
+- Below is the mapping of business roles with Security Roles and Teams

 Let me know if you want to test in the trial instance that i have created, i can add a new user account for you !